Choose another writer in this calendar:

 Loosely based on Gilman's own experiendes, the story tells of a young mother suffering from a temporary nervous depression.
 John, her husband, is a physician, who doesn't believe in supernatural things.
 He has ordered her to "rest" in the bedroom of their rented house.
 There narrator records her psychological torment in a secret diary.
 The patterns of the room's hideous yellow wallpaper start to haunt her.
 She sees a woman creeping around it, as if she wanted to get out.
 "Sometimes I think there are a great many women behind, and sometimes only one, and she crawls around fast, and her crawling snakes it all over."
 Finally she locks her inside the room to creep around as she pleases.
 It has been argued, that the rest cure was the turning point in Gilman's life and eventually led to her decision to leave Stetson in 1888.
 Gilman's other short stories in the gothic tradition include 'The Giant Wistaria' (1891), 'The Rocking Chair' (1893), and 'The Unwatched Door' (1894).

-separating from Stetson (the two divorced officially in 1894), she
+(the couple divorced officially in 1894), Gilman moved to California.

 Ellery Channing; they took custody of Katherine, which allowed Gilman